Esaych/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 - 'sunset' or 'night': <span style="background-color:rgb(70,0,132)">[70,0,132]</span>

-Given these two settings, I just let them fade between the two colors (temperature, and sky condition) every 30 seconds with a very gradual 10 second transition.
+Given these two settings, I just let them fade between the two colors (temperature, and sky condition) every 30 seconds with a very gradual 10-second transition.
 It's now the default state of my sculpture now, and I think the purple of the night is very calming in the evenings.

 ![blue weather]({{ page.img_root }}np-8.jpg)
 ![purple weather]({{ page.img_root }}np-8b.jpg)

-_sneak peak: I also made the lights synchronize to our sound system, but [that's another post](/posts/music-wood-sculpture/)!_
+_sneak \_peek_: I* also made the lights synchronize to our sound system, but [that's another post](/posts/music-wood-sculpture/)!*

 <style>
 img[alt="stripped clean"] {